Sabbat (Japanese band): History

 In April 1985, Sabbat recorded two songs for their first single.
 The single was released by Gezol's own record label Evil Records and the pressing was 300 copies.
-In June, Sabbat went through the first line-up change as Gezol's brother Samm (aka Gero) replaced Valvin on drums.
+In June, Sabbat went through the first line-up change as Gezol's brother Samm (a.k.a.
+Gero) replaced Valvin on drums.

 In 1986, Sabbat were busy playing gigs throughout Japan which resulted in an appearance at Under The Castle festival on August 3 that was broadcast on television.
 Less than two weeks later they found themselves in a middle of a crisis.
 The second night of a two-night gig in Tokyo was played without Ozny who had engaged in an altercation (beating a man who had reportedly given him the finger) after the first night's show.
 Two weeks later Ozny played one more gig with Sabbat but after that it was mutually agreed that he was out of the band and Sabbat would continue as a trio.

 In June 1987, Sabbat entered the studio again to record their second 7" record entitled Born by Evil Blood.
 Again the record was released by Evil Records and things looked bright until August came with yet another setback.
 Because of a death in the family circle Gezol and Samm decided to stop playing live.
 The farewell show was played in Nagoya on September 13 in front of only 43 people.

 The decision not to play live was not the end of Sabbat.
 In October the band was in the studio again and in early 1988 Evil Records released The third 7" record entitled Desecration, and a year later The Devil's Sperm Is Cold.

 With these 7" singles and EPs, Sabbat had started to gain popularity also outside Japan and in early 1989 Gezol wanted to return to the limelight.
 Unfortunately, Elizaveat was not quite as fond of the idea and Samm had already joined Sacrifice.
 Despite all this, Sabbat played a gig in May with one-night-only line-up: Gezol (bass guitar), Barraveat (guitar), Zorugelion (drums) and Possessed Hammer (vocals).
 Eventually Gezol succeeded to persuade Elizaveat to play live with Sabbat one more time and the official reunion gig was played October 10 with the following line-up: Gezol (bass guitar/vocals), Elizaveat (guitar) and Zorugelion (drums).